Spanish Food: 10 Dishes to Try in Spain

 Turrón

 We’ll round off the article with this magnificent snack.
 Turrón is a snack that is popular throughout Spain.
-You will find it in any supermarket around wintertime, and many Christmas markets will also sell it.
+You will find it in any supermarket around wintertime, and many outdoor Christmas markets will also sell it.

-Turrón is typically based on a mix of nuts, honey, sugar and egg white.
-The original turrón from Alicante is most based on almonds.
-However, there are many different variants, and if you visit a turrón-shop such as Vicens, you will have several options.
-Turrón is a marvelous snack to enjoy while you’re visiting Spain, and it is also an obvious snack to bring back home to your friends and family.
+Turrón is a marvelous snack to enjoy while you’re visiting Spain, and it is an obvious treat to bring back home to your friends and family.
 Turrones have a long shelf life, and most of them are hard as rocks.
 You can easily travel with turrones in your suitcase.

 Where to eat turrón: Anywhere in Spain, but particularly in Alicante